hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 };
 ```

-With this in place, now lets take a look at our component again.
+With this in place, now let's take a look at our component again.
 The details will be hidden initially, and display
 the button, and once pressed, the details will scroll into view while hiding the button.

 #### Isolating Child Components